Cyber Security Body of Knowledge (CyBOK) Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursA variety of programming languages are available today for compiling code to the .NET and ASP.NET frameworks.
-The environment offers robust tools for security development, but developers need to understand how to apply architecture- and coding-level techniques to implement effective security features and minimize vulnerabilities or their exploitation.
+14 HoursToday, a variety of programming languages can compile code for the .NET and ASP.NET frameworks.
+While this environment offers powerful tools for security development, developers must understand how to apply architectural and coding-level techniques to implement desired security functions, prevent vulnerabilities, or limit their exploitation.

-The goal of this course is to teach developers through numerous hands-on exercises how to prevent untrusted code from executing privileged actions, protect resources with strong authentication and authorization, facilitate remote procedure calls, manage sessions, explore different implementations for specific functionalities, and much more.
+This course aims to equip developers with practical skills through numerous hands-on exercises.
+Participants will learn how to prevent untrusted code from executing privileged actions, protect resources via robust authentication and authorization, manage remote procedure calls and sessions, and explore various implementation strategies for specific functionalities, among other topics.

-The introduction to various vulnerabilities begins by highlighting some common programming issues that arise when using .NET.
-The discussion on ASP.NET vulnerabilities also covers a range of environment settings and their impacts.
-Additionally, the course delves into ASP.NET-specific vulnerabilities, addressing both general web application security challenges and special issues like attacking the ViewState or string termination attacks.
+The introduction to vulnerabilities begins by examining typical programming errors made when using .NET.
+The discussion on ASP.NET vulnerabilities covers various environment settings and their impacts.
+Furthermore, the course addresses ASP.NET-specific security challenges, including general web application issues and specialized attack vectors such as ViewState attacks and string termination attacks.

-- Identify typical coding mistakes and learn strategies to avoid them
+- Understand common coding mistakes and strategies to avoid them

 Audience